-The development clearly advances the objectives of Element 3.8.2 - Economic Growth and Diversification by supporting economic resilience, service delivery, and local tourism in a remote community.
-The recent impacts of Tropical Cyclone Jasper exposed a significant shortfall in local fuel supply.
-The Diwan fuel station was left with only a few days' capacity, leaving residents and tourism operators vulnerable, particularly given the region's reliance on fuel-powered generators.
-By delivering a reliable and accessible fuel supply, this proposal fills a vital infrastructure gap and ensures ongoing support for daily operations and emergency response in future events.
+The proposed development clearly advances the objectives of Element 3.8.2 - Economic Growth and Diversification by supporting economic resilience, service delivery, and local tourism in a remote and infrastructure-limited community.
+The impacts of Tropical Cyclone Jasper highlighted a critical vulnerability in the region's fuel supply, with the Diwan fuel station reduced to only a few days' capacity.
+This left residents and tourism operators exposed, particularly given the area's reliance on fuel-powered generators due to the absence of a mains electricity grid.